Eastwell Park: Royal residence

-In 1875, Prince Alfred's eldest daughter Queen of Romania was born at Eastwell Park.
+In 1875, Prince Alfred's eldest daughter, Queen Marie of Romania, was born at Eastwell Park.
 In her memoirs, she recalled fondly:"Beautiful Eastwell with its big great gray house, its magnificent park, with its herds of deer and picturesque Highland cattle, its lake, its woods, its garden with the old cedar tree which was our fairy mansion Eastwell, the house where I was born, with its many rooms, explored and unexplored, our nurseries, our schoolroom, and Mamma’s cosy boudoir where she read to us of an evening and allowed us to finger the treasures on her tables; the breakfast-room, the drawing-room, and the dear big library where the Christmas tree always stood and out of which a passage-like conservatory led into the garden.
 This passage ran down a flight of steps to a larger conservatory below, which was filled with tree-ferns; anyhow, it was the tree ferns that impressed."Later, she also recalled her mother playing duets with her friend Lady Randolph Churchill in the big Eastwell library while the kids would play in the other corner.
 The Eastwell breakfast room, meanwhile, always reminded her of her uncle Duke of Albany and King Carlos I, the former would pretend to break his front tooth, making the whole table panicked.
 At the same time, the latter was handsome and would make subpar jokes which the kids would laugh at anyway.

 Queen Victoria skating at Eastwell Lake, with Princess Beatrice and John Brown, St Mary church in the background.

 In 1884, another of Alfred's children, Princess Beatrice – who later married into the Spanish royal family – was also born at Eastwell Park.

 The royal family eventually moved out of Eastwell Park in 1893, the royal governess made the royal children pack and donate their toys to Eastwell's servants and their children.